IgorSzyporyn/env-overlay/README.md

 Easily see what environment you are viewing your application in via a small overlay.

-Lightweight, easy to use and easy to customize.
+Lightweight (3.3K - 1.3K gzipped), easy to use and easy to customize.

 - Comes with built-in visual, but can easily be customized via options.
 - Calculates visuals for other environment names than the built-in - if none are provided via options